dsccommunity/ConfigMgrCBDsc/README.md

   manager client status settings.
 - **CMBoundariesGroup**: Provides a resource for creating boundary groups and adding boundaries to the groups.
+- **CMAssetIntelligencePoint**: Provides a resource for creating and managing the SCCM Asset Intelligence Synchronization Point role.

 ### ClientSettings